pradeepvish1213/sp-nacha/README.md

 ```

 ## Tests

 Test coverage is currently a work in progress.
-To run:
+Test included for Generate ach file with sample data To run:

     $ npm test